claranceJ/airbnb-clone-project/README.md

   <img width="409" alt="airbnb-3" src="https://github.com/user-attachments/assets/013fb4a9-dd4d-4669-96d8-998d2fa6c4c1">

-# " A good user-friendly interface makes it easier for users to find what they are looking for and then to easily check out once they have found it !!!" -- by clarance
+# " A good user-friendly interface makes it easier for users to find what they are looking for and then to easily check out once they have found it !!!" -- by ClaranceJ

 # DESIGN